androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-21-reading-gzip-files-from-s3.md

 tags: gzip, dotnet, csharp
 ---

+*TLDR - Theres a bug in the dotnet gzip compression library, and it doesn't seem like it's going to be fixed anytime soon*

-I came across a bug recently when reading gzip streams.
+So I came across a bug recently when reading gzip streams.

 I was working on a project where the logs from an ALB were being stored in s3.
 Periodically, my code would call s3 and read the streams and process them into elasticsearch.
 What I found was that the official dotnet gzip library would only read about the first 6 or 7 lines.
+I was pulling my hair out, I tried different things, I was convinced I had somehow not flushed a stream or copied the decompressed stream incorrectly or something.

+My code was very simple:

 ```